fromsantanu/fromsantanu/README.md

 # Hi, I'm Santanu Karmakar 👋

 I'm a technology specialist specializing in Health Data Science.
 I love working on projects related to Epidemiology and Bio Statistics.
+Presently I teach Python and Java programming language.
+I also mentor my students do develop programs for various projects and professionally prepare for facing the real responsibilities.

 ## Key Projects
 - Exploratory Data Analysis (EDA) : It consists of python scripts of exploratory data analysis on various examples like disease and health infrastructure.